Dedication. Transparency. Results.

 Being fired from your job can have massive consequences on your life and your future.
 When an employer wrongfully terminates an employee, they need to be brought to justice.

-How to Sue for Wrongful Termination in Florida
+Legal Steps for Wrongful Termination Claims in Florida

 At Justice Litigation Attorneys, we know a wrongful termination case requires thorough and assertive representation.
 If you believe your firing was unlawful, we can evaluate your case in a free initial consultation.
 Our Tampa wrongful termination attorneys have successfully represented thousands of employees and have a practice exclusively devoted to employment law.